 There are several commands on the Chart >> Bar Periods menu to change the period of chart bars.
 They are as follows: Daily, Weekly, Monthly, Quarterly, Yearly and many common Intraday chart bar periods

 Changing the Period of the Chart Bars Through Chart Settings

 You can also change the chart bars period through the Chart Settings window by selecting Chart >> Chart Settings on the Sierra Chart menu.
 You can set the period with the controls in the Intraday Chart Period or the Historical Chart Period frames.
 For more information, refer to Chart Settings.

 Changing the Period of Chart Bars Uses Only Local Data File

-When changing the period/timeframe of chart bars by using any of the methods documented on this page, the chart bars are rebuilt by using data from the data file held on your local computer.
+When changing the period/timeframe of chart bars by using any of the methods documented on this page, the chart bars are rebuilt by using data from the chart data file for the symbol held on your local computer.

-There is no downloading of historical data from the remote data server, which occurs while the chart bars are being rebuilt from the data file held on your computer.
+There is no downloading of historical data from the remote data server which occurs while the chart bars are being rebuilt from the chart data file held on your computer.
 Downloading of historical data does not occur immediately after the chart bars are built either.

 If it appears to be taking a long time reading the data from the local data file, then this could be caused by antivirus/anti-malware software.
 For more information about this, refer to help topic 30.8.

 *Last modified Friday, 02nd December, 2016.